raspberrypi/documentation/installation/sd-cards.md

 ## SD card physical size

 The original Raspberry Pi Model A and Raspberry Pi Model B require full-size SD cards.
-All newer models of Raspberry Pi require micro SD cards.
+From the Model B+ (2014) onwards, a micro SD card is required.

 ## Troubleshooting